 All undergraduate and graduate students must complete 67% of the total attempted credits.
 This is calculated by dividing the number of successfully completed credits into the attempted credits.
 Successful completion means that a grade of A, B, C, D or P were earned.
 A grade of F, W, or I represents unsuccessful completion of a course and are counted towards the total attempted.
 A grade of D for a graduate student is not considered as successful completion of the credits attempted.
 Determination of attempted credits will be made on the 10th day of each semester.

 The total maximum time frame for undergraduate and graduate students receiving financial aid cannot exceed 150% of the published length of the program.
 An undergraduate program requiring 120 credits for graduation would allow 180 credits attempted (120 x 150% =180).
 Transfer credits from other institutions will be added to UW-Platteville credit attempts to determine the total number of credits attempted (180 maximum) for an undergraduate student.
+Students pursuing their second baccalaureate degree will be monitored for maximum timeframe limitations in the same manner as all students.
 All credits will count in the evaluation including credits earned during semesters or summers when no financial aid was received.
 When enrolled in a degree program that has a published minimum credit requirement greater than 120 credits financial aid may be extended.
 In a graduate program the maximum credits attempted to maintain eligibility are 54.

 Reinstatement of Financial Aid

 Students with extenuating circumstances that prevented them from making SAP have the right to appeal their situation.
-Extenuating circumstances include, but are not limited to, student injury or illness, death of a student's relative or other reasons resulting in undue hardship to the student.
-Per federal regulations, an appeal may only be approved if the student shows that they will be able to meet SAP at the next evaluation, or the student's academic plan ensures SAP by a specific point in time.
+Extenuating circumstances include, but are not limited to, student injury or illness, death of a student’s relative or other reasons resulting in undue hardship to the student.
+Per federal regulations, an appeal may only be approved if the student shows that they will be able to meet SAP at the next evaluation, or the student’s academic plan ensures SAP by a specific point in time.
 Incomplete/inaccurate appeals or Academic Plans will not be approved.
-A committee will review the appeal and notify the student with the decision of the committee.
+A committee will review the appeal and notify the student with the decision of the committee and if approved, the terms of their probation via campus email.
 All decisions are final.
 If denied, the student may attend UW-Platteville without financial aid, and re-apply for financial aid when all components of SAP are being met, or they have an approved appeal.

 Withdrawals: Withdrawals, either from a course or from the University, are counted as credits attempted.